Pregnancy nutrition: Foods to avoid during pregnancy

 Avoid soft cheeses, such as brie, feta and blue cheese, unless they are clearly labeled as being pasteurized or made with pasteurized milk.
 Also, avoid drinking unpasteurized juice.

 To eliminate any harmful bacteria, thoroughly wash all raw fruits and vegetables.
 Avoid raw sprouts of any kind — including alfalfa, clover, radish and mung bean — which also might contain disease-causing bacteria.
 Be sure to cook sprouts thoroughly.

 Avoid excess caffeine

 While caffeine can cross the placenta, the effects on your baby aren't clear.
-To be safe, your health care provider might recommend limiting the amount of caffeine in your diet to less than 200 milligrams (mg) a day during pregnancy.
+To be safe, your health care provider might recommend avoiding or limiting the amount of caffeine in your diet to less than 200 milligrams (mg) a day during pregnancy.

 For perspective, an 8-ounce (240-milliliters, or mL) cup of brewed coffee contains about 95 mg of caffeine, an 8-ounce (240-mL) cup of brewed tea contains about 47 mg and a 12-ounce (360-mL) caffeinated cola contains about 33 mg.

 Avoid herbal tea